safar-jn/design-patterns/README.md

 ### THIRD-PARTY COMPONENTS

-These platforms are merely meant to be used as examples and can be swapped out for others that provide the same functions.
+Following platforms are merely used as examples and can be swapped out for others with analogical functions.

 - **OpenShift** Container Platform is RedHat's on-premise cloud for hosting application, built around Linux containers orchestrated by Kubernetes.
 - **Kafka** is a distributed event streaming platform by Apache, used mainly as a high-performance data pipeline.